LibCrowds/project-convert-a-card/README.md

 record and the shelfmark.
 For all other tasks, human intervention will be required.

 1. From the Dashboard click Analysis.
-    - If there are tasks pending analysis you will be presented with the card and all submitted answers.
+    - If there are tasks pending analysis you will be presented with a card and all associated answers.
     - Use the radio buttons to select the correct answer.
     - If no answers are acceptable, select the free text fields and leave them blank.
     - The free text fields can also be used to specify any other answer.